PHO102B Digital Photographic Imaging - Spring 2023

 Phone: 702-651-4977 - It is best to email me I only check messages when I am on campus.

-I will respond to emails within 24 hours.
+I will respond to emails within 24 hours, except on Sundays.
 Include a clear subject line, your name and class.

 Introduction to basic digital image manipulation via layers, layer masks, color correction, and retouching.
-Scans of film and prints along with digital captures will be used.
+Digital captures will be used.
 Students must be familiar with computer navigation, and saving files to portable hard drives and various disks.
 Students are encouraged to take this class simultaneously with PHO 101B.

 The student must have basic computer skills, navigating the hard drive, opening, closing and saving files, retrieving files, be comfortable typing, using a mouse, navigate menus and dialog boxes, using and remembering passwords, connecting to the internet, using e-mail, sending attachments, and using a web browser.